Bramgus12/HR-Routeplanner/Front-end/README.md

 #### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Angular will automatically try to communicate with the back-end API on `localhost:8080`

 #### Code scaffolding